jonnew/ONIX/2x64_Hirose_Circular/README.md

 # 128 channel headstage module for rat tetrode drives
 A very low profile digital headstage for amplifying, filtering, and digitizing microwire voltage data from a microdrive implant.
-Up to 256 wires (64 tetrodes) can be aquired.
+Up to 256 wires (64 tetrodes) can be acquired.

 ## Features
 - Circular form factor conforms with most _tetrode drive_ assemblies